johan--/claude-code-tips/README.md

 ## Tip 28: Keep CLAUDE.md simple and concise

 I think it's important to keep CLAUDE.md really simple and concise.
 You can just start with no CLAUDE.md at all.
 And if you find that you keep telling Claude Code the same thing over and over again, then you can just add it to CLAUDE.md.
-I know there is an option to do that through the hashtag symbol, but I prefer to just ask Claude Code to either add it to the project level CLAUDE.md or the global CLAUDE.md and it'll know what to edit exactly.
+I know there is an option to do that through the `#` symbol, but I prefer to just ask Claude Code to either add it to the project level CLAUDE.md or the global CLAUDE.md and it'll know what to edit exactly.
 So you can just let Claude Code edit CLAUDE.md by itself based on your instruction.

 ---